 Francesco del Cairo, Mary Magdalene in Ecstasy, c.
 1650, private collection

 I wandered into a nearby field.
 Butterflies hovered above the crop.
 The breeze played about my face and thonged feet, and as I extended my hands towards the coloured insects I felt the air pass through my body.
 I could not discern a difference between the sky and me, the earth and my feet, the insects and my own beating heart.
 Sound and colour and sensation bled into each other as the canopy of stars seemed to blend with the earth and wind.
 I, and it, and they were simply one at a molecular level that appeared to be just a river of whole, currents of substance and time indiscernable from each other.

-This ecstatic glimpse beyond the constrains of my familiar conscious dimensions persisted for weeks.
+This ecstatic glimpse beyond the constraints of my familiar conscious dimensions persisted for weeks.
 Years later, what did I make of it?
-Did it affect my life at all I wondered, this glimpse into the achingly beautiful?
+Did it affect my life much at all I wondered, this glimpse into the achingly beautiful?
 I'm afraid not.
-Instead of pursuing this vision of the universe, I took myself into career, work, love affairs, the raising of children, into fear, doubt, anxiety, competition, and the profane.
+Instead of pursuing this vision of the universe, I took myself into career, work, love affairs, the raising of children, into fear, doubt, anxiety, competition, and the profane, with unthinking alacrity.